Digeridoo (EP)

 Digeridoo is an extended play record by the electronic music producer and musician Aphex Twin.
 It was released in January 1992 through R&S Records.
 The title track had previously been released as "Aboriginal Mix" on Analog Bubblebath Vol 2.

 The UK edition, released in April 1992, entered the Dance Singles Chart at No. 10, and the main Singles Chart at No. 55, on 9 May.

 "Digeridoo" does not contain an actual didgeridoo sample.
 Instead, James spent three days creating an "electronic simulacrum".

-On May 31st, 2024, an expanded release of the EP was released.
+On May 31st, 2024, an expanded edition of the EP was released.

 Track listing

 All tracks are by Richard D. James.